lamaPLC Communication: Modbus

 Function

-The function code received in the query is not an allowable action for the slave.
-This may be because the function code is only applicable to newer devices, and was not implemented in the unit selected.
-It could also indicate that the slave is in the wrong state to process a request of this type, for example because it is unconfigured and is being asked to return register values.
-If a Poll Program Complete command was issued, this code indicates that no program function preceded it.
+The function code received in the query is not a valid action for the slave.
+This could be because the function code is only supported on newer devices and was not implemented on the selected unit.
+It might also mean that the slave is in an incorrect state to handle this type of request, for example, if it is unconfigured and asked to return register values.
+If a Poll Program Complete command was issued, this code indicates that no program function was executed beforehand.

 02